McCache/McCache-for-Python/README.md

 Collision happens when two or more nodes make a change to a same key at the same time.
 The timestamp that is attached to the update is not granular enough to serialize the operation.
 In this case, a warning is log and multi-cast out the eviction of this key to prevent the cache from becoming in-coherent.

 There are **no** remote locks.
 Synchronization is implemented using a **monotonic** timestamp that is tagged to every cache entry.
 This helps serialized the update operation on every node in the cluster.
 An arrived change operation has a timestamp which will be compared to the timestamp of the local cache entry.
 Only remote operation with the timestamp that is more recent shall be applied to local cache.

+## Concern
+* Multicast could saturate the network.
+We don't think this is a big issue, with a future outlook, for the following reasons:
+  1. Modern network do **not** run in a bus topology.
+Bus topology is exposed to more packet collisions that requires backoff and retransmit.
+Modern network uses a star topology implemented with high speed switches.
+This hardware reduces packet collision and are virtually point-to-point connection between nodes in the cluster.
+  2. Modern network can signal at a rate of **100** Gb, which is use for uplink aggregation.
+Normal NIC rate is **10** Gb.
+According to [this article](https://www.fmad.io/blog/what-is-10g-line-rate), the maximum theoretical limit to saturate a **10** Gb wire with **1500** byte packets is **820,209**.
+If we reach this edge case in a spike, it will only for a very brief moment before the traffic volume ebbs away.

+* Eventual consistent.
+This is a tradeoff we made for a remote lockless implementation.
+We address this issue as follows:
+  1. With less network protocol overhead, messages arrive sooner to keep the cache fresh.
+  2. Have inconsistency detection to evict the key/value from all caches.
+  3. Cache **time-to-live** expiration will eventually flush the entire cache down to empty is an inactive environment.
+  4. Sync heart beat to check for cache consistency.
+In an edge case, a race condition could result in a new inconsistent just after a sync up but the latest entry should have been multicast out tho the members in cluster.

 ## Limitation
 * Even though the latency is low, it will **eventually** be consistent.
 There is a very micro chance that an event can slip in just after the cache is read with the old value.
 You have the option to pass in callback function to `McCache` for it to invoke if a change to the value of your cached object have changed within one second ago.
 The other possibility is to perform a manual check.
 The following is a code snippet that illustrate both approaches: